juanruiz85/project-roleplay/README.md

 # What is Project Roleplay? #
 Project roleplay (also known as SourceMode) is a small MTA gamemode project that is designed to show new server owners how Roleplay servers used to be.
 The project is an open-source based gamemode which is backed up with a MIT license (meaning you can copy, modify and so on) the original branch is here 1B0Y/project-roleplay.

+# What is SourceMode? #
+SourceMode is the official name of Project Roleplay.
+The creator of this gamemode decided to call it "SourceMode" based on an old server that this gamemode is based on called "Kutmode", but since it's open-source, he decided named it "SourceMode" to fit the gamemode he was designing.

 # What are the features? #
 The features will be pretty standard.
 We're not going with the whole "CnR" "Civilian life" crap.
 We're going back to old school basics.
 A list of features will be available soon.